 CHP means continuous horsepower, and it is the best scale to measure.
-However, some manufactures use peak horsepower.
+However, some manufacturers use peak horsepower.
 It isn’t beneficial as it shows the peak of what motors can reach up to, rather than showing how much horsepower it maintains during a workout.

 So which motor will work for you?
-Well, it depends on why you are buying?
+Well, it depends on why you are buying.
 Will you use it for walking or for running?